horriblename/hyprgrass/README.md

 # Hyprland Touch Gestures

+> [!INFO]
+> I don't have a touch device at the moment so I can't really work on this plugin.
+I'll try to fix critical bugs but there's only so much I can do.

 > [!WARNING]
 > Even though hyprgrass is mostly stable now, there used to be some bugs that render your touch device unusable until you unload the plugin/close Hyprland (https://github.com/horriblename/hyprgrass/issues/27), keep a keyboard in hand the first time you try this.
 This plugin is still in alpha, expect breakable changes!